 Hera Quotes in The Iliad

 The The Iliad quotes below are all either spoken by Hera or refer to Hera.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of The Iliad published in 1998.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of The Iliad published in 1998.).

 Book 16 Quotes